davidtchiu/davidtchiu.github.io/teaching/cs161/lab10.ttt/index.md

 - Write a method `public boolean isWinner(char player)` that returns true if the given player has won.
 You need to write loops to check whether the given `player` occupies any row, col, or either diagonal.

+#### Extras
+Complete the following for extra practice!

+- (Medium) Write `public int countMoves(char player)` that counts the number of moes the given player has made to the board.

+- (Mild) Write `public boolean catsTail()` that returns if the board is full and there are no winners.

+- (Mild) Write `public boolean gameOver()` that returns if there's a winner OR if the board is full.

+- (Medium) Write `public char catchCheater()` that determines if cheating occurred.
+Cheating must have occurred if there are two more symbols for a player compared to the other player's symbol.
+Return the player's symbol that cheated, or a space `' '` if cheating was not detected.

+- (Spicy) Write `public void defensiveMove(char player)` that plays in the first spot it finds that defends against a 3 in-a-row by the opposing player.

 #### Grading

 ```